Sana Javed: Career

 Sana Javed started her career as a young model and appeared in television commercials.
-She started acting with a supporting role in 2012 series Mera Pehla Pyar and made a small appearance in Shehr-e-Zaat in the same year.
+She started acting with a supporting role in the 2012 ARY Digital series Mera Pehla Pyar and made a small appearance in Shehr-e-Zaat in the same year.

 In 2016 Javed rose to prominence with the role of an antagonist in the Hum TV's romantic drama Zara Yaad Kar opposite Zahid Ahmed and Yumna Zaidi.

 In 2017, Javed made her film debut with the socio-comedy film Mehrunisa V Lub U opposite Danish Taimoor.
 That same year, she was signed for the lead role in Rangreza, alongside Bilal Ashraf, but later withdrew from the project.
 Subsequently, she garnered wide recognition and public appreciation for portraying a leading role as Khaani in the romantic drama Khaani.
 She garnered critical acclaim for her portrayal of Sameera a rape survivor in Ruswai and Pakistan International Screen Award for Best Television Actress Critics.

 In 2020, Javed was appointed the captain of the team Islamabad Dragons in the Jeeto Pakistan League, a Ramadan special reality show.
 Later that year, she starred in Dunk as a university student who falsely accuses her professor of sexual harassment.
 The series received negative reviews for its subject and portrayal, but her performance was praised.